thetawom/culd-hub/README.md

 ### Running without Docker Compose

-Make sure you have followed the dependency installations under Getting Started.
+Make sure you have followed the dependency installation instructions under Getting Started.

 Move to the backend directory and clean any existing migrations.